-If the issue persists, then check if choosing Stereo as Speaker and Microphone as ‘Same as System’ resolves the issue.
+If the issue persists, check if choosing Stereo as Speaker and Microphone as ‘’Same as System’‘resolves the problem.

-The AirPod Pro mic might fail to work if any of the essential OS modules (like Bluetooth, audio, etc.) are stuck in the operation.
+The AirPod Pro mic might fail to work if essential OS modules (like Bluetooth, audio, etc.) are stuck in operation.
 In this scenario, running the Windows built-in troubleshooters may clear the glitch and thus solve the problem.

 - Press the Windows key and open Settings.

 - Now select Update & Security, and in the left pane, navigate to the Troubleshoot tab.